How Much Is a Solar System For a 2000 Sq Ft House?

 How Much Do Solar Panels and Installation Cost for a 2000 Sq Ft House?

-Rather than pricing by square footage, costs are better understood by category.
-The table below breaks down typical expenses for a 6-8 kW system installed on a 2,000 sq ft home.
+Rather than using square footage alone, it is more useful to break cost down by category.
+The table below shows typical expenses for a 6–8 kW system installed on a 2,000 sq ft home.

 Solar Panels and Installation Cost Breakdown